Florida Labor Laws Guide

 Florida Child Labor Law prohibits minors aged 18 or younger from working in establishments where alcoholic beverages are sold and served on-premises.

-However, these regulations don't apply to:
+However, these regulations do not apply to:

-Record keeping and posting requirements
+Recordkeeping and posting requirements

-Each establishment that employs minors must keep or display Florida Child Labor Law Posters in a conspicuous place on the property notifying them of the Child Labor Law, including:
+Each establishment that employs minors must keep or display Florida Child Labor Law posters in a conspicuous place on the property notifying them of the Child Labor Law, including:

 Furthermore, employers must keep waiver authorizations, proof of age documentation (copy of driver's license, birth certificate, passport, or visa), and proof of exemption from minor status during the minor's employment or until the minor turns 19.